Post processing

 class dynasor.post_processing.NeutronScatteringLengths(atom_types, abundances=None)[source]

-A class for generating sample weights corresponding to neutron scattering lengths.
+This class provides sample weights corresponding to neutron scattering lengths.
 By default, the coherent and incoherent scattering lengths are weighted by the natural abundance of each isotope of the considered atomic species.
-This weighting can, however, be overwritten by the abundances argument.
+This weighting can be overwritten using the abundances argument.

 Parameters